-Marijuana Detox Programs in North Carolina - Charlotte Detox
+What to Expect From a Marijuana Detox Program in North Carolina

 Marijuana is a mind-altering substance that is derived from the cannabis sativa plant.
 While marijuana is legal in some states for medicinal and recreational use, it remains illegal on a federal level.
 People often misuse this substance to experience a rush of euphoria, drowsiness, dizziness, and calmness.

 According to the National Institute on Drug Abuse (NIDA), about 52.5 million people reported using marijuana in 2021.

 While many people believe that marijuana is a harmless substance, it is possible to become addicted to it, and you can experience withdrawal symptoms when you stop.
 Marijuana withdrawal is not life-threatening, but it can be very uncomfortable and psychologically challenging, so it’s always best to seek help from a trusted marijuana detox center in North Carolina.

 Does Marijuana Cause Withdrawal?

 According to the Centers for Disease Control and Prevention (CDC), “approximately 3 in 10 people who use marijuana have marijuana use disorder.”
 Similarly, many users report experiencing withdrawal symptoms if they stop using marijuana or other THC products.

 If you or a loved one regularly abuses marijuana, it’s important to be aware of the withdrawal symptoms you could experience, which include:

 - Excessive sweating

 - Feelings of tension